Introducing the next generation of online communities. Read the announcement

 While not all questions are urgent, issues and complaints need to be addressed quickly to help upset customers and prevent these situations from going viral on social media.

 In the same example, imagine the customer is later upset because the plane’s in-flight wifi didn’t work properly.
 In today’s connected world, airlines must learn how to address issues quickly to defend their brand.
+Leaving such issues unattended is like choosing not to pick up the phone at a customer support center, only worse because other users will see that your brand ignores customers.

 3. To thank customers for positive feedback

-It’s not all bad out there on social media channels!
-Keep an eye out for the positive comments people post about your brand as well.
-Too often these posts are ignored because brands don’t see a reason to act, but not replying is like hanging up on a thankful customer without saying anything.
-Best social media monitoring practices say you should promptly respond to the customer with some variation of: “We’re happy to have helped; please let us know if there’s anything else we can do to further assist you...”
+It’s not all bad out there on social media channels—much like in the Southwest example above, keep an eye out for the positive comments people post about your brand as well.
+Too often, these posts get ignored because brands don’t see a reason to act, but not replying is like hanging up on a thankful customer without saying anything.

 Why do brands use social media listening?

-1. To track social mentions
+1. To track relevant posts and conversations

 The point is to gather information about your audience, such as: